Sea slug: Gastropod groups

 Within the various groups of gastropods that are called "sea slugs", numerous families are within the informal taxonomic group Opisthobranchia.
 The term "sea slug" is perhaps most often applied to nudibranchs, many of which are brightly patterned and conspicuously ornate.
 The name "sea slug" is also often applied to the sacoglossans (clade Sacoglossa), the so-called sap-sucking or solar-powered sea slugs which are frequently a shade of green.

 Another group of main gastropods that are often labeled as "sea slugs" are the various families of headshield slugs and bubble snails within the clade Cephalaspidea.
 The sea hares, clade Aplysiomorpha, have a small, flat, proteinaceous internal shell.
-The clades Thecosomata and Gymnosomata are small pelagic gastropods known as "sea butterflies" and "sea angels".
+The clades Thecosomata and Gymnosomata are small pelagic gastropods known as "sea butterflies" and "sea angels" respectively.
 Many species of sea butterflies retain their shells.
 These are commonly known as "pteropods" but are also sometimes called sea slugs; especially the Gymnosomata, which have no shell as adults.